1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“No elections
-were held for the next twelve years.
-Lysenko deliberately
-kept the vacancies open: he awaited an increase in the ranks
-of his supporters.”
-(Medvedev and Lerner, p.
-116)

 “But even this decree was not implemented.
 There were no
 elections until 1956, when Lysenko left the post of president,